Farah404/SpringBoot-MS-templates/README.md

 ### Installing

+* H2 & MongoDB related folders
    * Clone repository
    * Modify related application.properties values to fit your credentials
+* Zuul & Eureka related architecture
+   * Fork the repository
+   * Modify each microservices-{folderName}.properties values in main git folder to fit your SQL credentials
-* Create local appropriate db when using mySQL databases.
+   * Create local appropriate SQL databases (such as insured_db, contract_db and so on)

 ### Executing program